DazaiHyena/Hy3na/index.md

-3. Select instance type and key pair
+3. Select instance type and key pair, make sure to download key to host machine if needed